Neslişah Sultan (daughter of Şehzade Abdülkadir): Early life

 Neslişah Sultan was born on 25 December 1925 in Budapest, Hungary, three years after the dissolution of Ottoman Empire.
 Having been born after the exile of the dynasty, she never carried the title of Sultana by full right.
 Her father was Şehzade Mehmed Abdülkadir, son of Abdul Hamid II and Bidar Kadın.
-Her mother was Fatma Meziyet Hanım, daughter of Mecid Bey, colonel of Ottoman Empire.
-She was the seventh and last child and second daughter of her father, and the second child of her mother, she had a sister Bidar Sultan, one year elder than her.
+Her mother was Fatma Meziyet Hanım, daughter of Mecid Bey, a colonel of the Ottoman Army.
+She was the seventh and last child and second daughter of her father, and the second child of her mother.
+She had a full sister Bidar Sultan, one year elder than her.

-In 1940, her family moved to Sofia, Bulgaria due to ongoing World War II, and Neslişah lived in Nice, Vichy France, and in Paris, occupied France, next to her aunt Ayşe Sultan.
+In 1940, her family moved to Sofia, Bulgaria due to the ongoing World War II, and Neslişah lived in Nice, Vichy France, and in Paris, occupied France, with her aunt Ayşe Sultan.

 Marriages

 Neslişah Sultan moved to Cairo, Egypt, where she married Avni Reda Bey in 1953.
 He became a Damat.
 The couple's first child, a son, Sultanzade Salih Reda Bey, was born in 1954, followed by a second son Sultanzade Ömer Reda Bey, born in 1957/1959, both born in Cairo.
-The two later moved to Istanbul, where they divorced in 1969.
-She then married Mehmed Şefik Ziya (born 1894), an American citizen of Turkish Cypriot ethnicity, and widower of Şükriye Sultan, daughter of Crown Prince Şehzade Yusuf Izzeddin, He became a Damat.
+The couple later moved to Istanbul, where they divorced in 1969.
+She then married Mehmed Şefik Ziya (born 1894), an American citizen of Turkish Cypriot ethnicity, and widower of Şükriye Sultan, daughter of Crown Prince Şehzade Yusuf Izzeddin.
 She was widowed at his death in 1980.